Polynomial degeneration and the Poisson geometry of truncated polynomials: Deforming along the character variety

-Then $\omega'$ agrees with $\omega$ outside $W \times [-2,2]$ and hence can be extended to all of $M$.
-Within $W \times [-1,1]$ it is given by Equation \ref{eq:normalform}. \end{proof} \begin{remark} This construction is known as the `singularization' of a symplectic form.
+\begin{lemma} Let $(M, \omega)$ be a symplectic manifold and let $W \subset M$ be a compact cosymplectic submanifold.
+Let $k$ be an odd positive integer.
+Then there exists a $b^{k+1}$-symplectic form $\tilde{\omega}$ which agrees with $\omega$ outside of a tubular neighbourhood of $W$ and has local model around $W$ given by Equation \ref{eq:normalform}. \end{lemma} \begin{remark} This construction is known as the `singularization' of a symplectic form.
 The converse, namely the desingularization of a $b^k$-symplectic form, is described in \cite{MR3952555}.
 It is also possible to construct a singularization in the case that $k$ is even, but it requires doubling the singular hypersurface $W$. \end{remark}